The Military Ruse

 We all have them.
 Tough conversations with someone we love.
 The conversations where we have an internal battle between wanting to say the right things and wanting to be right, to win.
 Most of us know that to preserve a relationship, being right is the wrong paradigm; the kiss of death.
 So, what can you say when you find yourself retreating to your corner and pulling out your favorite words or phrases that signal to your loved one your superiority?

-Dr. Brene Brown, professor and author, suggests the following questions or sentence starters:
+Dr. Brene Brown, professor, the author suggests the following questions or sentence starters:

 - I’m curious about . . .
 If your SO has made a statement, accusation, or criticism instead of shutting down the conversation by responding with one of your favorite conversation-ending quips, try using this instead.
 Staying curious about your SO is the best way to learn more about them and deepen the relationship.
 It invites them to continue to be vulnerable with you.